MicrosoftDocs/cpp-docs/docs/cpp/how-to-create-and-use-ccomptr-and-ccomqiptr-instances.md

 ---
-title: "How to: Create and Use CComPtr and CComQIPtr Instances | Microsoft Docs" ms.custom: "how-to" ms.date: "11/04/2016" ms.technology: ["cpp-language"] ms.topic: "conceptual"
+title: "How to: Create and Use CComPtr and CComQIPtr Instances" ms.custom: "how-to" ms.date: "11/04/2016" ms.topic: "conceptual" ms.assetid: b0356cfb-12cc-4ee8-b988-8311ed1ab5e0
-dev_langs: ["C++"]
-ms.assetid: b0356cfb-12cc-4ee8-b988-8311ed1ab5e0
-author: "mikeblome"
-ms.author: "mblome"
-ms.workload: ["cplusplus"]
 ---
 # How to: Create and Use CComPtr and CComQIPtr Instances